Alternative rock: United States in 1980s

-By the late 1980s, the American alternative scene was dominated by styles ranging from quirky alternative pop (They Might Be Giants and Camper Van Beethoven), to noise rock (Sonic Youth, Big Black, the Jesus Lizard) and industrial rock (Ministry, Nine Inch Nails).
+By the late 1980s, the American alternative scene was dominated by styles ranging from quirky alternative rock (They Might Be Giants and Camper Van Beethoven), to noise rock (Sonic Youth, Big Black, the Jesus Lizard) and industrial rock (Ministry, Nine Inch Nails).
 These sounds were in turn followed by the advent of Boston's Pixies and Los Angeles' Jane's Addiction.
 Around the same time, the grunge subgenre emerged in Seattle, Washington, initially referred to as "The Seattle Sound" until its rise to popularity in the early 1990s.
 Grunge featured a sludgy, murky guitar sound that syncretized heavy metal and punk rock.
 Promoted largely by Seattle indie label Sub Pop, grunge bands were noted for their thrift store fashion which favored flannel shirts and combat boots suited to the local weather.
 Early grunge bands Soundgarden and Mudhoney found critical acclaim in the U.S. and UK, respectively.

 By the end of the decade, a number of alternative bands began to sign to major labels.
 While early major label signings Hüsker Dü and the Replacements had little success, acts who signed with majors in their wake such as R.E.M. and Jane's Addiction achieved gold and platinum records, setting the stage for alternative's later breakthrough.
 Some bands such as Pixies had massive success overseas while they were ignored domestically.

 In the middle of the decade, Hüsker Dü's album Zen Arcade influenced other hardcore acts by tackling personal issues.
 Out of Washington, D.C.'s hardcore scene what was called "emocore" or, later, "emo" emerged and was noted for its lyrics which delved into emotional, very personal subject matter (vocalists sometimes cried) and added free association poetry and a confessional tone.
 Rites of Spring has been described as the first "emo" band.
 Former Minor Threat singer Ian MacKaye founded Dischord Records which became the center for the city's emo scene.